 Thanks for visiting Tin and Thyme.
 If you make these spicy orange brownies, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Spicy Orange Brownies.
 PIN IT.

 - 100 g dark chocolate (I use 70%, 72% 85% or 90% depending on what I have available)